ZxinMinn/DataEncryptionDecryption/README.md

-# Data Encryption and Decription with C#
+# Data Encryption and Decryption with C#

 # Advanced Encryption Standard (AES) algorithm
     Symmetric Encryption: This method uses the same key for encryption and decryption